Skip to content

 dnf localinstall s9s-tools

-3. Restart the ClusterControl services:
+5. Restart all ClusterControl services:

 systemctl daemon-reload